Here is a list of 5 scams while buying and selling used cars and how to avoid them:

 Title washing:

 Sometimes, fraudulent dealers may try to sell a car with a salvage title.
-Salvaged cars are those that were once destroyed by things like floods, fires, or collisions but are rebuilt to drivable condition.
+Salvaged cars are those that were once destroyed by things like floods, fires, or collisions but are rebuilt to drivable conditions.
 If you want to know how to buy a used car without getting scammed then it is important to know about the title washing scam.
 Because scammers can go to any length to conceal the actual history of a salvaged vehicle.

-How to avoid scams when buying used cars - You can avoid it by researching the history of the vehicle and the history of title transfers.
+How to avoid scams when buying used cars - You can avoid them by researching the history of the vehicle and the history of title transfers.
 Protect yourself by gathering more information on how to avoid scams when buying second-hand cars.
 If you find something suspicious then it most likely is.

 We have got a buyer for you: